 HGI provides counseling services, workshops, programs and services to those from all walks of life and all economic levels.

-We also have therapists active in low-income communities, working with children & families who have faced horrendous situations in their lives, from abuse, neglect & violence in & around their home.
+We also have therapists active in low-income communities, providing inexpensive counseling, working with children & families who have faced horrendous situations in their lives, from abuse, neglect & violence in & around their home.
 Without HGI’s programs & services, many of these families would not have access to counseling, someone to help them work through their challenges & find a way out of intergenerational habits & poverty.

 Through this organization’s work, many of these families from low-income communities are able to move forward into training opportunities & then the workforce, setting a new example for their children – our next generation.